ryanvbissell/vim-asciiplz/README.md

 :set encoding=utf-8
 :set fileencoding=utf-8
 ```
-... which usually meant that, given a modern vim, the multibyte UTF8 characters were already rendering correctly, anyway.
-If the user has a reason for not setting vim's encoding to utf-8, then vim-utf2ascii's search/replace would fail.
+... which usually meant that, given a modern vim, the multibyte UTF-8 characters were already rendering correctly.
+If the user has a reason for not setting vim's encoding to UTF-8, then vim-utf2ascii's search/replace would fail.
-* This 'vim-asciiplz' variant is designed to work with the `latin1` encoding.
+* This 'vim-asciiplz' variant is designed to work with other encodings, such as `latin1`.

 ## Example